oVirt/ovirt-site/source/blog/2016-12-08-the-need-for-speed.html.md

 What did we change
 ==================

-Most of the time "mock_runner.sh" spends when it isn't actually running the user's CI script, is spent setting up the [mock][7] environment.
+Most of the time "_mock_runner.sh_" spends when it isn't actually running the user's CI script, is spent setting up the _[mock][7]_ environment.
 It turns out that despite mock being able to cache mock environments, we were aggressively erasing the cache after each job invocation leading to the same environment having to be rebuilt.

 [The first change we implemented][8] was simply to stop deleting the whole cache and instead only delete files that are older then two days.

 The CI standard allows developers to specify additional packages that would be available inside the mock environment.
-With the way "mock_runner.sh" was implemented, those packages were installed in a way that prevented them from being included in the mock cache.
+With the way "_mock_runner.sh_" was implemented, those packages were installed in a way that prevented them from being included in the mock cache.
 This means they were newly installed every time a job was running.

 [The second change we implemented][9] was therefore to ensure those packages were saved to the mock cache as well.